 LINGUISTIC PREFERENCE - This category prevents deniel of employment and/or educational opportunities because of the language a person speaks.

-CITIZENSHIP STATUS - This category prevents deniel of employment and/ or educational opportunities because of a person's citizenship or immigration
+AGE - This category prevents denial of employment and/or educational MARITAL STATUS - This category prevents denial of employment and/or educational opportunities because of a person's martial status; i.e. single, marted, widowed, or divorced.